ackn0wl3dgm3nt/python-trojan/README.md

 Malware operator start server CLI, enter commands and the commands send to victim's PC

-You should run `python server.py` to start server CLI
+You should run `python server.py` or `server.exe` file to start server CLI

 Then you can use this commands:
 - *(0) Show server commands*